 While these extrapolations are important in giving us an idea of the number of children potentially effected by parental imprisonment, continued and improved data collection is of fundamental importance.
 Good data collection allows us to get a better picture of the number of children affected and allows us to point to a real, identifiable population that need our help.

 The argument could even be made that COPE’s current figures are an underestimate of the number of children impacted by parental imprisonment.
-Speaking at the recent Council of Europe Conference of Directors of Prison and Probation Services in the Netherlands, Attila Juhász, of the Council for Penological Co-operation, stated that recent research suggested that the parenting rate among Hungarian prisoners may be as high as 2.5 children per inmate.
-This means that until more work is done to collect accurate data, we risk under-representing vulnerable children across Europe who need our support.
+Speaking at the recent Council of Europe Conference of Directors of Prison and Probation Services in the Netherlands, Attila Juhász, of the Council for Penological Co-operation, stated that recent research suggested that imprisoned parents in Hungary have on average 2.5 children.
+Until more work is done to collect accurate data, we risk under-representing vulnerable children across Europe who need our support.

 Most importantly, however, good data on children of prisoners allows governments, charities and NGOs to target their efforts and resources where they are needed most.
 It also permits the long-term evaluation of support initiatives for children of prisoners: how can you assess the effectiveness of these initiatives over time if there is no baseline indicators to begin with?
 How can you track the evolution of a child’s school performance if early indicators have not been assessed?
 Children of prisoners have been described as the invisible victims of the criminal justice system and until we know how many of them there are and where they are, they are at risk of remaining overlooked.